Podcast: All the latest from the BTSC family of Pittsburgh Steelers shows, Saturday edition

 Listen to the show on the player below:

-The Steelers are not a good team right now.
-For the time being, fans need thick goggles of the black-and-gold variety.
+The Pittsburgh Steelers had a start that rivals the worst in the last 50 years, but with a superstar returning and a favorable schedule, the worst may be behind the black and gold.
 That’s the latest topic of discussion from Daniel Jay on the State of the Steelers.
 Join Daniel for the latest new offering from the Behind the Steel Curtain family of podcasts in addressing the State of the Steelers.

 Checkout a rundown of the show: